jarzelia/FP3/README.md

 ### Project Concept

 A Photoshop-esque picture editor, using GUIs for the purpose of mouse tracking and picture editing.
-This will have several features like red-eye removal, and cutting/cropping of images.
+This will have several features like red-eye removal, filtering colors, and cutting/cropping of images.

 ### Libraries You Plan to Use